DeJesusJakeSAUSt/Tempo-Cyber-Security-Wordpress/README.md

 ## Notes

 I mostly had a very rough time trying to make all of my 6 snips into .gif files because I didn't know how to initially make them work for submission on Units 7 & 8.
+Really sorry about this late issue Codepath.
+Have a great rest of your day and week.

 ## License